 All parents must have on file in the school office a phone number where they may be reached in an emergency.
 If the phone number changes during the year, the school must be notified.
-The district School Messenger and App Armor Alert Systems will provide news of an emergency situation.
+The district K-12 Alert System will provide news of an emergency situation.

-EMERGENCY SAFETY INTERVENTIONS (GAAF)
+EMERGENCY SAFETY INTERVENTIONS

-The board of education is committed to limiting the use of Emergency Safety Interventions ("ESI"), such as seclusion and restraint, with all students.
+The board of education is committed to limiting the use of Emergency Safety Intervention ("ESI"), such as seclusion and restraint, with all students.
 Seclusion and restraint shall be used only when a student's conduct necessitates the use of an emergency safety intervention as defined below.
 The board of education encourages all employees to utilize other behavioral management tools, including prevention techniques, de-escalation techniques, and positive behavioral intervention strategies.

 This policy shall be made available on the district website with links to the policy available on any individual school pages.
 In addition, this policy shall be included in at least one of the following: each school's code of conduct, school safety plan, or student handbook.
-Notice of the online availability of the policy shall be provided to parents during enrollment each year.
+Notice of the online availability of this policy shall be provided to parents during enrollment each year.